March is Developmental Disabilities Awareness Month!

 History of Public Health Services Delivery in Douglas County On Jan.
 1, 1966, following the South Platte River Floods of 1965, Douglas County joined the Tri-County District Health Department, providing Douglas County residents and businesses with requisite public health services.
 On Sept.
 14, 2021, Douglas County separated from Tri-County Health Department to form its own local public health department with an Intergovernmental Agreement for Tri-County Health Department to continue providing some public health services through the end of 2022.
 Douglas County is now independent from Tri-County Health Department, with its own local health department.

 When was the last time you thought about your heart health?
-It’s far more important than you may realize, with heart disease remaining the No. 1 overall cause of death for Americans and the No.…
+It’s far more important than you may realize, heart disease is the No. 1 overall cause of death for Americans including Coloradans.
+In Douglas…

 When was the last time you thought about your heart health?
 It’s far more important…